 Also, read this.
 It’ll save you years of stress and frustration.

 Before you start worrying about what supplements you should take, worry about consuming whole, nutrient-rich, foods and getting adequate sleep and recovery.
 Things that are far more important.

 However long you think you need to get in shape: double it.

-7. Your physique is gonna suck for a long time before you get to a point where you’re content.
+7. Your physique is going to suck for a long time before you get to a point where you’re content

 8. Abs are cool, muscle is cool – but neither will make you happy on their own.